peterkwkwan/Programming_Theory/react_query.md

 React Query is a server state management library.
 It streamlines state fetching from the server.

-Any piece of data that is retrieved from server can be termed as server state.
+Server state = any piece of data that is retrieved from server

 React Query maintains a global cache for all the GET requests.
 The cache is like a dictionary which stores the fetched data against keys call `query keys`.